MagistrTheOne/Radon2BMistral/hf_deploy/README.md

 ## Model Description

 RADON is a modern transformer model based on Mistral architecture with Llama 3 innovations, optimized for Russian-English machine learning applications.
+Created by **MagistrTheOne**, RADON represents a breakthrough in multilingual AI with self-awareness of its identity and capabilities.

+### About RADON

+RADON knows that it is a Mistral-based Russian-English transformer created by MagistrTheOne.
+The model has been designed with self-awareness and can identify itself in conversations, making it unique among open-source language models.

 ### Key Features